Law & Order: Episodes

-Law & Order premiered September 13, 1990, and aired on NBC, with 456 episodes having been produced.

 Broadcast history

 Broadcast

 The show premiered September 13, 1990, and ended its first run on May 24, 2010.
 456 episodes were aired and produced.
 The show ran for twenty seasons on NBC.
-At this time, it was NBC's longest running crime drama, and tied for longest running primetime scripted drama with Gunsmoke.
+In 2002, Law & Order surpassed Hawaii Five-O as the longest-running police drama on American television.
+At this time, it was NBC's longest running crime drama and tied for longest-running primetime scripted drama with Gunsmoke.
 The first two seasons were broadcast Tuesdays at 10 p.m.
-From season 3 through 16 the show aired Wednesday at 10 p.m.
-For season 17 it moved to Fridays at 10 p.m.
-For seasons 18 and 19 the show shifted back to Wednesdays at 10 p.m.
-For season 20 the show was broadcast Fridays at 8 p.m., while in the spring it moved to Mondays at 10 p.m., where it broadcast its initial series finale on May 24, 2010.
-The revival (Season 21-present) now airs as part of NBC's 'Law & Order Thursday' lineup broadcasting Thursdays at 8 p.m. since February 24, 2022.
+From season 3 through 16, the show aired Wednesday at 10 p.m.
+For season 17, it moved to Fridays at 10 p.m.
+For seasons 18 and 19, the show shifted back to Wednesdays at 10 p.m.
+For season 20, the show was broadcast Fridays at 8 p.m., while in the spring it moved to Mondays at 10 p.m., where it broadcast its initial series finale on May 24, 2010.
+The revival (season 21–present) now airs as part of NBC's 'Law & Order Thursday' lineup broadcasting Thursdays at 8 p.m. since February 24, 2022.

 Syndication and streaming

-Repeats of Law & Order were first broadcast weekdays on cable TV network A&E during the 1995–96 season.
+Repeats of Law & Order were first broadcast weekdays on cable TV network A&E during the 1994–95 season.
 The A&E broadcasts were credited with drawing a new, much larger audience to the current weekly NBC Law & Order episodes.
-In 2002, A&E did not renew its contract to syndicate Law & Order as the price was then four times the original 1995 contract price.
+In 2001, A&E did not renew its contract to syndicate Law & Order as the price was then four times the original 1995 contract price.
+Reruns moved to TNT, where they remained until 2019.

-As of 2023, the series is being broadcast on Sundance TV, TNT, WE tv, NewsNation, Ion Mystery, BBC America, Bounce TV and Paramount Network.
+As of 2023, the series is being broadcast on Sundance TV, WE tv, Ion Mystery, BBC America, Bounce TV, Paramount Network and Pop.

 Since mid-2020, selected seasons of Law & Order have been available for streaming on Peacock along with Chicago Fire, Chicago P.D., Chicago Med, Law & Order: Special Victims Unit, and Law & Order: Criminal Intent.
 However, unlike some shows on Peacock such as selected seasons of SVU, which are free, access to Law & Order requires a paid Peacock subscription.